 Purgatorio 19 offers us an opportunity to remember the thematic importance of Ulysses in Dante’s Commedia.
 This importance is reflected in The Undivine Comedy, where Ulysses is a thematic thread who winds through the whole book.
 Ulysses is unique (with his avatar Nembrot) in being a sinner who is named in each of the three cantiche of the Commedia.
 Ulysses’ named moment in Purgatorio occurs in Purgatorio 19: the Greek voyager is featured in the pilgrim’s dream that is recounted at the outset of the canto.
 If you would like to refresh yourself on the Ulyssean thematic, see The Undivine Comedy, Chapter 3, “Geryon, Ulysses, and the Aeronautics of Narrative Transition.”
 Particularly relevant for the dream of Purgatorio 19 and for the canti of excess desire in Purgatorio (the top three terraces), see Chapter 5, “Purgatory as Paradigm,” especially from p.
 105 to the end of the chapter.

 Purgatorio 19 begins with a dream.
 It is nighttime, the second night that Dante-pilgrim spends on Mount Purgatory.

-The first time that Dante falls asleep, in Purgatorio 9, the pilgrim is in a transitional moment, transitioning from ante-purgatory to the gate of purgatory proper.
+The first time that Dante falls asleep, in Purgatorio 9, the pilgrim is in a transitional moment, transitioning from Ante-Purgatory to the gate of Purgatory proper.
 In Purgatorio 9 the pilgrim dreams that he is swept to heaven by a terrifying eagle, as when Ganymede was seized by Jove in the form of an eagle and as St. Paul was “rapt” to the third heaven (2 Corinthians).
-After his dream, Dante learns from Virgilio that while he was dreaming of raptus, Lucia carried him from the Valley of the Princes up to the gate of purgatory.
+After his dream, Dante learns from Virgilio that while he was dreaming of raptus, Santa Lucia (Saint Lucy) carried him from the Valley of the Princes up to the gate of Purgatory.

 Now, in Purgatorio 19, the pilgrim dreams again, and again he has arrived at a transition: the transition from lower Purgatory to upper Purgatory.
 The third and final dream of Purgatorio will occur in canto 27, where Dante transitions from Purgatory to the garden of Eden, the Earthly Paradise that sits atop Dante’s mountain.